-Located close to the equator, the Maldives have a tropical climate.
-This means that the temperature is approximately 30 degrees all year round, and the water temperature never dips below 28 degrees.
+The Maldives are located close to the equator, south-west of Sri Lanka and India, and therefore have a tropical climate.
+This means that the temperature is approximately 28–30 degrees all year round, and the water temperature hardly ever dips below 28 degrees.

 The dry season extends from November to April, making it peak season on the Maldives.
 At this time of the year, there is plenty of sunshine and almost no clouds, rain is minimal and humidity is therefore low.
-The ocean is calm and clear, creating the perfect conditions for diving and snorkelling.
-This is due to the warm, dry Iruvai monsoon that blows in over the Maldives from the north-east.
+The sea is calm and clear, creating the perfect conditions for diving and snorkelling.
+The dry season is due to the warm, dry Iruvai monsoon that blows in over the Maldives from the north-east.

-The rainy season is from May to October.
-During this period, it is still hot, but there will be more clouds in the sky and you may experience rain on a daily basis.
-The south-westerly Halhangu monsoon blows tropical rain across the archipelago, especially over the southernmost islands.
+The rainy season extends from May to October.
+During this period, it is still hot, but more cloudy, and you may experience rain on a daily basis.
+The south-westerly Hulhangu monsoon blows tropical rain across the archipelago, especially over the southernmost islands.
 However, you should not expect day-long rain, but brief, heavy showers, often followed by sun.
 Due to the increased rain, humidity is higher during this period.
 September and October are the rainiest months, and thunder may also occur.

 You can travel to the Maldives all year round.